wright-group/WrightTools/docs/contributing.rst

 If you have any questions at all, please either `open an issue on GitHub <https://github.com/wright-group/WrightTools/issues>`_ or email a WrightTools maintainer.
 The current maintainers can always be found in `CONTRIBUTORS <https://github.com/wright-group/WrightTools/blob/master/CONTRIBUTORS>`_.

+Are you interested in adding support for yet another data format?
+Please see :ref:`write_from_function`.

 Preparing
 ---------